juthikashetye/Word-Guess-Game/README.md

 4. Having the caps lock on will not affect the game play.

 ## Rules
+1. You have to guess the correct country word.
-1. You win when you guess the complete word before you exhaust all 10 guesses or before the Spaceman explodes.
+2. You win when you guess the complete word before you exhaust all 10 guesses or before the Spaceman explodes.
+3. The number of Wins increases for every correct country guessed.
-2. You lose when you exhaust all 10 guesses or the Spaceman explodes.
+4. You lose when you exhaust all 10 guesses or the Spaceman explodes.
+5. The number of Losses increases for every wrong country guessed.
+6. At the end of each round you will get more information about the country.
+7. There is no end to the game.
+8. Keep playing until you get tired.

 ## About the Code
 - JavaScript is the main programming language used in this game.